axibase/axibase-charts/syntax/functions.md

 ## [⇧](#header) <a name="requestMetricsSeriesValues"></a> requestMetricsSeriesValues()

 ### Description
 Makes an asynchronous request to the `api/v1/metrics/{metric}/series`.
 Get array of series descriptors and then retrive value of the field on the `fieldPath`.
-The `callback` can be applied to the retrieved values or initial series descriptors
+The `callback` can be applied to the retrieved values or initial series descriptors.
+If setting specified in dropdown's `change-field` is not set in config, this function set it to the value of the first option.

 [More information about API request](https://github.com/axibase/atsd/blob/master/api/meta/metric/series.md)